-Upon receiving the complaint, the Manager of Access and Disability Services or designee thereof will promptly investigate the complaint and determine whether the complaint can be resolved.
-When the investigation is complete, the Manager of Access and Disability Services will communicate to the complainant the result of the investigation and any resolution.
+Upon receiving the complaint, the Director of Access and Disability Services or designee thereof will promptly investigate the complaint and determine whether the complaint can be resolved.
+When the investigation is complete, the Director of Access and Disability Services will communicate to the complainant the result of the investigation and any resolution.

-If the complainant is dissatisfied with the Manager’s response, he or she may request reconsideration.
+If the complainant is dissatisfied with the Director’s response, he or she may request reconsideration.
 The complainant may request reconsideration by submitting a written request to:

 The government enforcement agency for the ADA and Section 504 is the Office for Civil Rights.
 Complaints to that agency may be directed to:

 Office for Civil Rights